kamilponikwia/hello_flask_docker/README.md

-Simple Python web application running on Docker Compose.
-The application uses the Flask framework and maintains a hit counter in Redis
+# Hello World in Python with Flask / Docker / Redis